 35.3.6.2.2 Removing affiliated APs

+TGbe editor: Please add following new paragraph after 2ndt paragraph in this subclause:

+The process of removing an affiliated AP from an AP MLD includes removing the AP from the MLD at the TBTT indicated by the Delete Timer, transmitting BSS Transition Management requests to any non-AP STAs not affiliated with a non-AP MLD and associated with the removed AP, sending Disassociation frames to associated non-AP STAs not affiliated with a non-AP MLD, and terminating the BSS corresponding to the removed AP (#13278).

-TGbe editor: Please add following new paragraph after 2ndt paragraph in this subclause:TGbe editor: Please modify the 3rd paragraph in this subclause as shown below:
+TGbe editor: Please modify the 3rd paragraph in this subclause as shown below:

-Additionally, in order to terminate the BSS a to-be-removed affiliated AP belongs to (see 6.3.12 (Stop)), the SME of that affiliated AP shall perform the following,
+To (#13278) terminate the BSS corresponding to (#11565) a to-be-removed affiliated AP (#11565)(see 6.3.12 (Stop)), the SME of that affiliated AP shall perform the following,

-It shall follow the procedure in 11.21.7.3 (BSS transition management request) to notify all associated STAs that support BTM of the BSS termination, with the BSS Transition Management Request frame fields set as follows:
+It shall follow the procedure in 11.21.7.3 (BSS transition management request) to notify all associated STAs, that are not affiliated with a non-AP MLD and (#13279)that support BTM, of the BSS termination, with the BSS Transition Management Request frame fields set as follows:

 The Disassociation Imminent, BSS Termination Included, and Link Removal Imminent sub- fields of the Request Mode field are set to 1; other subfields of the Request Mode field are reserved.